-As part of AFLP, the UNITAR Hiroshima Afghan Fellowship Program (AF) community-- Alumni, Mentors, Faculty Members, Partners and UNITAR teams – has been invited to submit individual or collaborative essays/chapters for a book about their experiences.
+As part of AFLP, the UNITAR Hiroshima Fellowship for Afghanistan (AF) community-- Alumni, Mentors, Faculty Members, Partners and UNITAR teams – has been invited to submit individual or collaborative essays/chapters for a book about their experiences.

 We believe that this is the last opportunity, to document the stories and the consequences of participating in this very unique undertaking, that has created what we feel as a lasting social capital.
 We also believe that this story, of people coming together from around the world and from vastly different backgrounds, to address a need acknowledged by all, would be quite timely in the current state of world full of divisions, prejudices, and despair in many places.